Kiev, Ukraine is one of those places you can't help but fall in love with. You don't know until you know, you know?

-There are entrance fees — 150 hrivnya (about $5 USD) gives you access to the majority of the grounds, but expect to pay 500 hrivnya (about $18 USD) to tour the house (most reviewers say the price is well worth it).
+- Cost: 150 hrivnya (about $5 USD) gives you access to the majority of the grounds, but expect to pay 500 hrivnya (about $18 USD) to tour the house (most reviewers say the price is well worth it).

 Looking into a semester abroad in Europe?